PacktPublishing/Entity-Framework-Core-Cookbook/README.md

-# Entity-Framework-Core-Cookbook
+# Entity Framework Core Cookbook

-This is the code repository for [Entity Framework Core Cookbook](https://www.packtpub.com/virtualization-and-cloud/learning-ibm-bluemix?utm_source=github&utm_medium=repository&utm_campaign=9781785887741), published by Packt.
+This is the code repository for [Entity Framework Core Cookbook](https://www.packtpub.com/application-development/entity-framework-core-10-cookbook-second-edition?utm_source=github&utm_medium=repository&utm_content=9781785883309), published by Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.

 ##Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with number followed by the application name.
 For example, Chapter02.